 Market pay levels and practices, including those of a relevant peer group, are among many factors the Compensation Committee considers in making compensation decisions.
-The market review is intended to provide an external framework on the range and reasonableness of compensation and to ensure we can provide competitive compensation needed to attract and retain the caliber of leadership critical to our success.
+The market review is intended to provide an external framework for the range and reasonableness of compensation and to ensure we can provide competitive compensation needed to attract and retain the caliber of leadership critical to our success.
 The Compensation Committee reviews market data for all pay elements but does not target NEO compensation with respect to a specific benchmark, such as "median" or "50th percentile."
 The Compensation Committee believes that dependence solely on benchmark data can detract from the focus on the performance of the individual NEO and his or her contribution to Company performance.

 The Compensation Committee in consultation with FW Cook, its independent compensation consultant, reviews the peer group annually.
-For competitive comparisons used to inform 2021 compensation decisions, the peer group included the companies in the following table.
+For competitive comparisons used to inform 2022 compensation decisions, the peer group included the companies in the following table.
 The Committee believes the companies in the peer group share many characteristics with the Company, including a common industry, market capitalization and other financial criteria, and are an appropriate group of comparable companies with which we compete for executive talent.
+The Committee made the changes to the 2022 peer group on this basis to add and remove certain companies as noted below.

-COMPETITIVE PEER GROUP BJ's Restaurants, Inc. Cracker Barrel Old Country Store, Inc. Dunkin' Brands Group, Inc. Bloomin' Brands Darden Restaurants Jack in the Box Inc. Brinker International, Inc. Denny's Corp.
-Red Robin Gourmet Burgers, Inc. The Cheesecake Factory, Inc. Dine Brands Global, Inc. Texas Roadhouse, Inc. Chipotle Mexican Grill, Inc. Domino's Pizza, Inc. The Wendy's Company
+COMPETITIVE PEER GROUP BJ's Restaurants, Inc. Cracker Barrel Old Country Store, Inc. Jack in the Box Inc. Bloomin' Brands Darden Restaurants Restaurant Brands International Inc. Brinker International, Inc. Denny's Corp.
+Texas Roadhouse, Inc. The Cheesecake Factory, Inc. Dine Brands Global, Inc. The Wendy's Company Chipotle Mexican Grill, Inc. Domino's Pizza, Inc. Wingstop, Inc.